Skip to main content

 Pending Access Requests

-When an agent requests access to a resource it doesn't have permission for, a pending request banner appears at the top of the page.
+When an agent requests access to a resource it does not have permission for, a pending request banner appears at the top of the page.
 Click it to open the review drawer where you can approve or deny each request.

 Default Permissions